dionchaika/container/README.md

 ]);

 //
-// or make the instance with parameters:
+// or make an instance with parameters:
 //
 $instance = $container->make(SomeClass::class, ['id' => 10, 'name' => 'Max']);
 ```